From Plough to Plate…

 There is also ice cream tasting, pork recipe tasters, not to mention milk and cheese sampling and while you are in the Agri Centre you can watch bread making and a butchery demonstration, there is even a possibility of trying a squirrel burger !!

-Demonstrations/presentations including milking, feeding calves, sheep shearing, veterinary care, butchery, ice cream making, and bread making will take place at 10.00am 11.30pm, 1.00pm and 2.30pm.
+Demonstrations/presentations include milking, feeding calves, sheep shearing, veterinary care, butchery, ice cream making, and bread making.

 Cheshire Agricultural Society would like to acknowledge its grateful thanks to the following sponsors for their commendable support of the Agri Centre Marquee.